fangwei123456/spikingjelly/README.md

 ## CUDA-Enhanced Neuron

 SpikingJelly provides two backends for multi-step neurons.
-You can use the user-friendly `torch` backend for easily codding and debugging, and use `cupy` backend for faster training speed.
+You can use the user-friendly `torch` backend for easily coding and debugging, and use `cupy` backend for faster training speed.

 The followed figure compares execution time of two backends of Multi-Step LIF neurons (`float32`):